arunaruljothi/simple-cors/readme.md

 ```

-## options
+## env options

-ENV OPTIONS:
+* PROXY_AS_HTTPS

-* PROXY_AS_HTTPS -> set to "1" to enable https in the proxy target
+  * set to "1" to enable https in the proxy target
+* ALLOWED_ORIGIN_ROOT
-* ALLOWED_ORIGIN_ROOT -> set to the root of the origin that is allowed, ex google.com to allow anything.google.com
+  * set to the root of the origin that is allowed
+  * ex. google.com to allow anything.google.com
+* PORT
+  * port to server the proxy server, a health check is served on the port + 1,
+  * defaults to 80 (health check on 81)

 ## commands